Bfilipovic/SljivaStore/backend/docs/DEPLOYMENT.md

 ## Overview

-This guide covers deploying the SljivaStore backend with all its features, including Arweave integration.
+This guide covers deploying the Nomin backend with all its features, including Arweave integration.

 ## Prerequisites